 I decided to dump years of knowledge into this mega article because it's something I wish my younger self had to reference.

-There’s a lot of content around the web on what SaaS content marketing is and how to do it.
+There’s a lot of content around the web on what content marketing for SaaS companies is and how to do it.
 But the issue is that many of these videos and blog posts are quite vague, and try to create a one-size fits all solution.

 The thing is, there’s a lot of nuance.